beark/ftl/README.md

 ```
 0, nothing, 1,
 ```
-So, basically, this saves us the trouble of having to check for nothingness in the elements of `ns` (coincidentally&mdash;or not&mdash;exactly what the maybe monad does: allow us to elide lots of ifs).
+So, basically, this saves us the trouble of having to check for nothingness in the elements of `ns` (coincidentally&mdash;or not&mdash;exactly what the maybe monad does: allow us to elide lots of ifs or pattern matches).

 Right, this is kinda neat, but not really all that exciting yet.
 The excitement comes when we stop to think a bit before we just arbitrarily throw together a couple of monads.
 For instance, check out the magic of the `either`-transformer on top of the `function` monad in the parser generator tutorial [part 2](docs/Parsec-II.md).